 - Instruments such as a vacuum extractor or forceps were utilized

-- An emergency Caesarian delivery, or C-Section occurred
+- An emergency Cesarean delivery or C-Section occurred

 - An infection was discovered after birth

-Brachial plexus injury or palsy is the most common complications of shoulder dystocia.
-The brachial plexus is a bundle of nerves which allows electrical signals to flow from the brain to the spine to the shoulder, ann and hand.
+Brachial plexus injury or palsy is the most common complication of shoulder dystocia.
+The brachial plexus is a bundle of nerves that allows electrical signals to flow from the brain to the spine to the shoulder, and hand.
 Substandard medical care can result in significant and permanent nerve damage which is often observed in a child with a paralyzed or flaccid arm.

 There are risks inherent and accepted in any type of surgery.
-In this area, medical malpractice claims can occur pre-operatively, intra-operatively or in the post-operative room.
-Even when inherent risks to a surgery occur, such as perforation of a patient’s biliary tract during a cholecystectomy, a medical malpractice case can be pursued if a health care provider fails to timely recognize or properly treat the condition.
-Some of the most common surgical errors include:
+In this area, medical malpractice claims can occur pre-operatively, intra-operatively, or in the post-operative room.
+Even when inherent risks to surgery occur, such as perforation of a patient’s biliary tract during cholecystectomy, a medical negligence case can be pursued if a health care provider fails to timely recognize or properly treat the condition.
+Some of the most common surgical medical negligence cases include: